-Catie Spink of the Thompson Smith and Puxon Residential Property team discusses what you need to consider if you are thinking of buying a house
+The Thompson Smith and Puxon Residential Property team discuss what you need to consider if you are thinking of buying a house.

 The bigger question is probably “How much can I afford to pay”?
 The majority of people do not have large sums of cash sitting in the bank to buy a property and will therefore need to rely on getting a mortgage.